We all know how it feels to have neck pain. It can be very painful, limit us in movement and cause headache or upper back pain.

 This little stretching sequence is mainly targeting the hips, hamstrings and quads.
 Ideally you do this yoga sequence AFTER your CARDIO training.

-Make sure you subscribe to my YouTube channel, so you don’t miss out on any new videos.
-Also, please use #zeynepyoga when sharing your photos and videos on social media.
+Don’t forget to subscribe to my YouTube channel, so you are not missing out on any new videos.